oneilltp18/GABBERT/README.md

 GABBERT will utilize the following data sources for the years 1999-2015:
 * NFL Box Score data
-* Athletic measures from NFL Draft Combine results for yea
+* Athletic measures from NFL Draft Combine results for years 1999-2015.
-* Advanced analytics, both positionally (where available), and team-based.
+* Advanced analytics, both positionally (where available), and team-based performance measures.

 ## Positional Analyses: